Currently Documented Edition Signature and Seal Markings:

 , 'rose of sharon', is an originally exotic ornamental small tree or shrub commonly grown in many countries.

 It appears that Rakusan thought that the birds in 77 were a mated pair since he mentions only one species name in the title-caption.

 However, there are actually two species of exotic laughingthrushes illustrated in the design.

 Typically, male and female laughingthrushes of the same species look alike; so the sexes of each bird are impossible to determine.

 Rakusan would have encountered these birds in life only as cage or aviary specimens.

 The bird on the left is the species named in the title-caption, White-crested Laughingthrush, Garrulax leucolophus,

-In modern ornithological usage 画眉鳥, ガビチョウ, gabi-chou, is a general name for laughingthrush (genus Garrulax).
+In modern ornithological usage 画眉鳥, がびちょう, ガビチョウ, gabi-chou, is a general name for any laughingthrush in the genus Garrulax.

 (More usually 画眉鳥 is Meadow Bunting, Emberiza cioides, and is read ほおじろ, ホオジロ, hoojiro, lit 'white cheek'; which Rakusan illustrated in design 8 in this series.)